JoshuaKolden/RamDev/Readme.md

 The name of the lowest folder in the source path is appended to the 'destination' path which in tern is appended to the mountpoint.
 For example

-Mount point: `/mnt`
+* Mount point: `/mnt`
-Source: `/usr/joshua/myproject`
+* Source: `/usr/joshua/myproject`
-Destination: `current`
+* Destination: `current`

 Will create the the following path on the ramdisk:

 `/mnt/current/myproject`

-And
+This will have a full copy of `/usr/joshua/myproject` And

+`/usr/joshua/myproject` will be renamed to `/usr/joshua/myproject_ramdev`

 `/usr/joshua/myproject` will be a symbolic link to `/mnt/current/myproject`

-`/usr/joshua/myproject` will be renamed to `/usr/joshua/myproject_ramdev`

-As you make changes to `/mnt/current/myproject` they will synced back to `/usr/joshua/myproject_ramdev`
+As you make changes to `/mnt/current/myproject` they will be automatically synced back to `/usr/joshua/myproject_ramdev`

 When you run `ramdev.down` `rsync` is run again just to be sure everything is in sync, then the `/usr/joshua/myproject` link is removed and `/usr/joshua/myproject_ramdev` is renamed back to `/usr/joshua/myproject`.